leo-nc-git/website/content/notes.md

 [Six-functor formalisms](/pdf/6ff.pdf). _Lecture notes from [Marc Hoyois](https://hoyois.app.uni-regensburg.de/) course at the [2023 YTM](https://archiveweb.epfl.ch/ytm2023.epfl.ch/).
 Updated from the YTM website version._

+[Moduli and automorphisms](/pdf/moduli.pdf). _Quick note to explain the saying that "automorphisms are obstruction to representability of moduli"._

 [Adjoint functor theorems](/pdf/prescat.pdf). _Notes on presentable categories and the adjoint functor theorem._